scyberLink/create-reblend-app/packages/cra-template-typescript/template/README.md

 ### `npm test`

 Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://scyberLink.github.io/create-scansio-app/docs/running-tests) for more information.
+See the section about [running tests](https://scyberLink.github.io/create-reblend-app/docs/running-tests) for more information.

 ### `npm run build`

 Builds the app for production to the `build` folder.\
-It correctly bundles Scansio in production mode and optimizes the build for the best performance.
+It correctly bundles Reblend in production mode and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.\
 Your app is ready to be deployed!

-See the section about [deployment](https://scyberLink.github.io/create-scansio-app/docs/deployment) for more information.
+See the section about [deployment](https://scyberLink.github.io/create-reblend-app/docs/deployment) for more information.

 ### `npm run eject`